 No. Disposable gloves are not reusable.
-You may think that there are situations in which it is okay to reuse gloves.
+You may think there are situations where it is okay to reuse gloves.
 So, we asked a Doctor to weigh in.

-Dr. Charles W. Page, a Texas based surgeon, does not recommend every re-using disposable gloves:
+Dr. Charles W. Page, a Texas-based surgeon, does not recommend ever re-using disposable gloves:

 ““These gloves are so thin and so disposable, they almost tear just by putting them on initially,” he tells Green Matters.
 “So in order to be able to take them off and sterilize them, you pretty much have to take them off backwards with each finger, which is really hard, so you’re more likely to tear the gloves.”

-Alcohol based hand sanitizers can be used when the gloves are not visibly soiled.
-The CDC confirmed that multiple disposable gloves, latex and nitrile, maintained their integrity for up to 6 applications.
+Alcohol-based hand sanitizers can be used when the gloves are not visibly soiled.
+The CDC confirmed that multiple disposable gloves, latex, and nitrile maintained their integrity for up to 6 applications.
 But, extreme care must be taken to avoid contamination when removing the gloves.
-As Dr. Page mentions, you have to remove the glove carefully without tearing.
+As Dr. Page mentions, you must remove the glove carefully without tearing.
 2

 Reusing gloves should only be used in dire circumstances in which supply is constrained.
 The World Health Organization published a report on washing latex gloves here, although this should only be done in severe situations.

 Disposable gloves are intended to be utilized once and afterward tossed out.
-Disposable gloves are generally thinner than other rubber gloves, making them great for food service, doctor offices, hospitals, and medical exams that require frequent glove changing.
+Disposable gloves are generally thinner than rubber gloves, making them great for food service, doctor offices, hospitals, and medical exams requiring frequent glove changing.
 Before disposables, gloves had to be washed and reused constantly.
-Disposable rubber gloves are convenient and effective at preventing cross contamination in restaurants and medical offices.
+Disposable rubber gloves are convenient and effective at preventing cross-contamination in restaurants and medical offices.

 And, when you are in a situation that contains harmful bacteria and viruses, it is important to remove your gloves properly.
 Reduce the spread of germs by washing your hands or sanitizing immediately after removing disposable gloves.

-You may have a hard time deciding which disposable glove material is right for you.
-Nitrile, Latex, Vinyl and Chloroprene are popular materials.
+You may have difficulty deciding which disposable glove material is right for you.
+Nitrile, Latex, Vinyl, and Chloroprene are popular materials.
 Read about more latex and nitrile here.
-Generally, nitrile is the best latex free alternative.
+Generally, nitrile is the best latex-free alternative.
 Vinyl is good for applications that require frequent changes (like vaccine administration).
-Neoprene has great chemical resistance, and you can read about neoprene (also called chloroprene) here.
+Neoprene has great chemical resistance; you can read about neoprene (also called chloroprene) here.

-Assuming that you are searching for disposable gloves, Harmony Lab & Safety Supplies has over 16 years supplying Disposable Gloves Wholesale to restaurants, medical offices, hospitals, critical environments, and industrial manufacturing centers.
+Assuming that you are searching for disposable gloves, Harmony Lab & Safety Supplies has over 16 years of supplying disposable gloves to restaurants, medical offices, hospitals, critical environments, and industrial manufacturing centers.